jarodburchill/project-automation/README.md

 ```
 blank
 ```
-HTML boilerplate that comes CSS and JS ready:
+HTML boilerplate complete with CSS and JS:
 ```
 html
 ```